Get info on what you need to know about driving in New Zealand with ten tips to make it easier for you to drive and stay

-I rented a car with an automatic transmission when I first visited New Zealand, and I still do whenever I'm travelling around the country.
+I rented a car with an automatic transmission when I first visited New Zealand, and I still do whenever I’m traveling around the country.

-Because I learned to drive stick-shift using my right hand to shift gears, here in New Zealand I would have to use my left hand to do so, which would force me to concentrate more on the shifting of gears rather than on the driving itself.
+Because I learned to drive a stick shift by using my right hand to shift gears, here in New Zealand I would have to use my left hand to do the same, which would force me to concentrate more on the shifting of gears rather than on the driving itself.

 While I’ve heard from similarly challenged people that it is easy to learn, I’ve never really tried it.

-But if you are fortunate enough to have someone sitting next to you who can tell you which turn you should take next, so who is doing the navigation for you, you might want to rent a manual car, because they are generally cheaper than automatic cars.
+If you are fortunate enough to have someone sitting next to you who can tell you which turn you should take next, so who is doing the navigation for you, you may want to rent a manual car because they are generally cheaper than automatic cars.

 Learn the rules of the road before you arrive in New Zealand.
 Learn what the road signs mean and be prepared for differences with driving in your own country.

-Nonetheless, still brush up on the New Zealand Road Code before you come over.
+Nonetheless, brush up on the New Zealand Road Code before you come over.